 Camping at the Kalahari Anib Lodge

 If you come from South Africa and the Kgalagadi Transfontier Park you might be familiar with the “luxury campsites” that are found in the region, such as the ones at Nossob (in the Kgalagadi Transfontier Park) or the ones at the Kgalagadi lodge (just outside the park in the South African side).
 These might be “luxury” but they don’t have privacy, or a picnic table, or shade.
 Plus you don’t need a 4×4 to access the Kalahari Anib campsite, we drove in with our tiny rental!
 It is also a perfect stopover if you are on your way to Etosha.
 The nearby town of Mariental has supermarkets and cashpoints, so you can do all your shopping and get some money out before your Etosha safari.

-The campsites at the Kalahari Anib lodge are, in my opinion, a true luxury Kalahari camping experience.
+The campsites at the Kalahari Anib lodge are a true luxury Kalahari camping experience.
 Just check out what you get for your money.

 The three private campsites come with all the amenities you would have when staying the main lodge including access to the swimming pool, restaurant, and bar (which grants you free wifi access!).
 This is top Kalahari camping!
-Each site has its own private bathroom, shower, sheltered picnic table, and a brai.
+Each site has its own private en-suite bathroom facilities, shower, sheltered picnic table, and a brai.
 Plus, by staying in your own tent, you get to enjoy the magical sound of the Kalahari nights.
 The yapping of a lone jackal, the hoot of an owl, or the ‘barks’ of the barking geckos, replacing the small talk of other guests at the lodge.

 If you think it cannot get better you just need to check out the view from the campsites.
-Your own Kalahari for the whole of your stay (minus predators).
+The view of the open Kalahari savannah from your site!

-The Kalahari Anib Lodge has quickly become one of our favorite places to stay in Namibia, for its convenient location, its warmth, the amazing views, and for the crystal clear swimming pool.
+The Kalahari Anib Lodge has quickly become one of our personal favorite places to stay in Namibia, for its convenient location, its warmth, the amazing views, and for the crystal clear swimming pool.
 Seriously, this is my favorite swimming pool in the whole world.

 To learn more about the Kalahari Anib Lodge and other Gondwana Collection accommodations, visit their website.